 After restoration.

-Thank you so much for reading my blog.
-Have a nice day.
+Thanks so much for reading my blog.
+Have a great day!